Mukri: Death and legacy

 Mukri died in Mumbai on 4 September 2000 at the age of 78, at Lilavati Hospital due to a heart attack and kidney failure.
 His lifelong friend and schoolmate actor Dilip Kumar and his wife Saira Banu were present by his deathbed.
 Actor Sunil Dutt had also been occasionally visiting Mukri in the hospital.
 Mukri's oldest daughter Naseem Mukri was also there and made arrangements for her father's funeral.

 Johnny Walker who worked with Mukri in at least 15 films, recalled, "He had this great pairing with Sheikh Mukhtar – one was very tall and one very short – they looked very good together and made a fine pair.
 They were known as Laurel and Hardy."

 Personal life

 Mukri and his wife Mumtaz had 5 children; 2 daughters Naseem and Amina and three sons Nasir, Farooque and Bilal.
-One of his daughters, Naseem Mukri who wrote dialogues of movies Dhadkan and Haan Maine Bhi Pyaar Kiya.
+One of his daughters is Naseem Mukri, who wrote dialogue of movies Dhadkan and Haan Maine Bhi Pyaar Kiya.
 She wrote the screenplay of Dhadkan and acted in it too.

 His daughter, Naseem Mukri, had reportedly told the news media, "Abba was extremely religious.
 He also was a keen horserace enthusiast, even owned a couple.
 Every Sunday would see him at the races."